About Social and Emotional Learning (SEL)

 - Responsible Decision Making – The ability to make constructive and respectful choices about personal behavior and social interactions based on consideration of ethical standards, safety cockers, social norms, the realistic evaluation of consequences of various actions, and the well-being of self and others.

 Social and emotional learning has many short and long-term benefits for individuals and society as a whole, including a sharp decrease in the school-to-prison pipeline.
-CASEL describes some of the benefits of SEL instruction as:
+Research indicates some of the benefits of SEL instruction below:

-- Better Academic Performance – achievement scores an average of 11 percentile points higher than students who did not receive SEL instruction
+- Better Academic Performance – students who received SEL instruction achieved an average of 11 percentile points higher than students who did not

 - Improved Attitudes and behaviors – greater motivation to learn, deeper commitment to school, increased time devoted to schoolwork, and better classroom behavior